From Reliability to Security: How RIS-Assisted Adaptive SM and SSK Enhances Wireless Systems: System Model

 \subsubsection{Working Principle}

 The REs are evenly divided into $N_a$ parts, which has $N_E=\lfloor \frac{N}{N_a} \rfloor $ number of REs, and each part is corresponding for one selected receive antenna to achieve the passive beamforming. \footnote{This even division strategy for RE allocation ensures fair resource distribution without real-time optimization.
 It enables straightforward passive beamforming by assigning equal RE subsets to boost SNR at each selected antenna.
 The method reduces computational overhead at the intelligent unit, suiting dynamic IoT scenarios with limited processing power.} Besides, each antenna not only can receive the signals reflected from the REs that are corresponding for itself but also from the non-corresponding ones.
 Specifically, as shown in Fig.1, the first receive antenna can receive the signals reflected from the REs corresponding for itself (as shown in the red dashed line) and can be affected by those for the fourth receive antenna (as shown in blue dashed line) in the meanwhile, which leads to the constructive part and non-constructive part in the signals for $m$-th receive antenna, respectively.
 Notably, all $N_r$ receive antennas remain active during transmission, unlike traditional activation-based IM where unselected antennas are deactivated.
 Instead, the RIS employs passive beamforming to focus gain through constructive reflections on selected antennas while imposing non-constructive interference on others.
 The RE allocation strategy involves sequential assignment based on the sorted order of selected receive antenna indices in the AC, pre-agreed upon by transmitter and receiver.
 As shown in the mapping table in \figref{system model}, for bit sequence 010 (mapping to antennas 1 and 4), the first RE part amplifies the signal toward antenna 1, and the second toward antenna 4.
 Similarly, for 100 (mapping to antennas 1, 2, and 3), the first part targets antenna 1, the second antenna 2, and the third antenna 3.
-This sequential approach enables straightforward implementation at the intelligent unit, which parses the bit sequence to identify the AC and sorts indices before phase adjustment.
-It ensures fairness by allocating equal RE resources to each selected antenna, avoiding complex optimization and maintaining low overhead in dynamic environments.
+This sequential approach enables straightforward implementation at intelligent unit, which parses the bit sequence to identify the AC and sorts indices before phase adjustment.
+It ensures fairness by allocating equal RE resources to each selected AC, strictly avoiding the overhead associated with real-time dynamic channel optimization algorithms, ensuring high efficiency.